svgeesus/svgeesus.github.io/blog/whatGamuts.md

 - breakdown of hue-linearity for blues (they become purple as chroma is reduced)
 - skewing of blues away from the neutral axis

-and at some point, it looked like a better bet to just make a new color space, broadly the same as Lab/LCH but without the problems [^betterThan].
+because they were finding a simple geometric-distance error metric gave inaccurage preictions and at some point, it looked like a better bet to fix the problem at source: just make a new color space, broadly the same as Lab/LCH but without the problems [^betterThan].

 To illustrate the problem, here are some circles of constant deltaE2000 radius, in CIE Lab: